Monday, July 6, 2026

 Frequently Asked Questions

 mcg/kg/min (micrograms per kilogram per minute) is used for dosing vasoactive drugs such as dopamine, dobutamine, norepinephrine, and epinephrine.
-These drugs are titrated by patient weight to achieve precise hemodynamic effects in critical care settings.
+These drugs are titrated by patient weight to achieve precise hemodynamic effects in critical care and perioperative settings.

 Drops per minute = (mL/hour × Drop Factor) / 60.
 For example, at 120 mL/hour with a 20 gtt/mL set: (120 × 20) / 60 = 40 drops per minute.
-Use our IV Drip Rate Calculator for a full breakdown.
+Use the IV Drip Rate Calculator for gravity-administered infusions with full drop-factor support.